Yugoslavia and the Non-Aligned Movement: The 1961 Non-Aligned Conference in Belgrade

 The 1961 Summit Conference of Heads of State or Government of the Non-Aligned Movement was the first official conference of the Non-Aligned Movement.
-A major contributing factor to the organization of the conference was the process of decolonization of a number of African countries in the 1960's.
+A major contributing factor to the organization of the conference was the process of decolonization of a number of African countries in the 1960s.
 Some therefore called it the ″Third World's Yalta″ in reference to 1945 Yalta Conference.
 Twenty-five countries in total participated in Belgrade Conference including Afghanistan, Algeria, Burma, Ethiopia, Ghana, Guinea, India, Indonesia, Iraq, Yemen, Yugoslavia, Cambodia, Cyprus, Tunisia, United Arab Republic, and Ceylon, while 3 countries, Bolivia, Brazil and Ecuador, were observers.
 The preparatory meeting of Non-Aligned Countries took place earlier that year in Cairo June 5–12, 1961.
 One of the issues was division of the newly independent countries over the Congo Crisis which led to a rift and creation of the conservative and anti-radical Brazzaville Group and radical nationalist Casablanca Group.
 All members of the Casablanca Group attended the conference, including Algeria, Ghana, Guinea, Mali, Morocco and the United Arab Republic, while none of the Brazzaville Group was present.